worv-ai/LatencyNodes/docs/contributions/README.md

 ## Recognition

 Contributors will be:
-- **Listed in CHANGELOG.md** for their contributions
+- **Listed in [CHANGELOG](../../exts/worvai.nodes.latency_nodes/docs/CHANGELOG.md)** for their contributions
 - **Mentioned in release notes** for significant features
 - **Added to contributors list** in the main README

 ---

-Thank you for helping make Latency-Nodes better!
+Thank you for helping make LatencyNodes better!